viniciusmss/Hate-Compare/README.md

 The `envs` folder contains `.yml` files that specify package versions and allow you to quickly build conda environment to reproduce the results on this repo.
 Note that:

 - `environment1.yml` applies to notebooks 1-3 and the Davidson et al. (2017) replication.
 The environment was built and run on a 64-bit Windows 10 Home PC.
 - `environment2.yml` applies to notebooks 4-6.
-The environment was built on a [Paperspace](https://www.paperspace.com/) Free-P5000 machine initialize on fast.ai's container.
+The environment was built on a [Paperspace](https://www.paperspace.com/) Free-P5000 machine initialized on fast.ai's container.
 - `environmentpy27.yml` applies to the replication of Badjatiya et al. (2017).
 It was built on a 64-bit Ubuntu Linux virtual machine running on a 64-bit Windows 10 home PC.

 ### References